Junior Speakers League clubs (recommended for children ages 7-9) are a great place to begin learning public speaking

-Although Skill Builders clubs are adult led, the presence of a parent or other adult aide may be required to ensure any needs are met that might arise for the member.
+Although Junior Speakers League clubs are adult led, the presence of a parent or other adult aide may be permitted (or requested) to ensure any needs are met that might arise for the member.
 Additionally, parents are expected to ensure that their children are prepared for their roles at meetings.

 Meetings follow the same basic format each time.
 The adult facilitator, referred to as the Club Chairperson, makes any necessary announcements and goes over the club schedule for the day and makes sure that the members are ready for their roles.
 The members are pre-assigned to a specific role at the meeting (these rotate from meeting to meeting).
 A member might be assigned to be the Timekeeper, Vote Counter, a Speaker, an Evaluator, or the MC, for example.
 Members learn how to do these roles through a combination of reviewing their member handbook (see sample pages here), training videos, and practice activities in the club.
-Of course, the club chairperson (the adult supervisor of the club) provides help where needed, as well as the parent or aide, if necessary.

-In addition to the meeting roles mentioned above, Skill Builders members periodically present prepared speeches, starting with the “All About Me” speech, and then the “Just for Fun” speech, and “Exciting Time,” “Prized Possession,” “How To,” and “I Know a Lot About” speeches.
-Each 3 – 5 minute speech in the Basic Level is geared to develop a different presentation skill, including gestures, vocal variety, visual aids, etc. There are three levels in Skill Builders – Basic, Intermediate, and Advanced.
+In addition to the meeting roles mentioned above, Junior Speakers League members periodically present prepared speeches, starting with the “Focus on You” speech, and then the “Focus on Gestures” speech, and “Focus on Vocal Variety,” “Focus on Visual Aids” “Focus on Organizing,” and “Focus on Knowledge” speeches.
+Each 3 – 5 minute speech in the Basic Level is geared to develop a different presentation skills.
+There are three levels in Junior Speakers League – Basic, Intermediate, and Advanced.

 While many children in the club develop a readiness for a regular Speakers League club, and eventually transfer, some members remain with Junior Speakers League until they age out at 14, because it remains the best fit for them.

 When members join, they receive a Member Handbook that, among other things, describes how to do each role at a meeting.
 Members learn how to do their roles through a combination of reviewing their member handbook (see sample pages here), training videos, practice activities in the club, and observing.
 Of course, the club chairperson (the adult supervisor of the club) provides help where needed, as well as the parent or aide, if necessary.